Online Ketamine Assisted EMDR Therapy™

 Intake and Preparation Sessions ($200/60 minutes)

 The process begins with an assessment of your needs and goals to decide if this is an appropriate treatment for you.
 During the first session, I’ll provide you with a referral to a trusted medical provider for a medical evaluation that will determine your eligibility for a ketamine prescription.
-We will spend the next several sessions preparing you with necessary information and skills for doing Ketamine Assisted EMDR and we will map out the memories that we will “target” for reprocessing during our KA-EMDR sessions.
+We will spend the next several sessions preparing you with necessary information and skills for doing Ketamine Assisted EMDR Therapy™ and we will map out the memories that we will “target” for reprocessing during our KA-EMDR sessions.

 Ketamine Assisted EMDR therapy

-Ketamine-Assisted EMDR Sessions ($300/90 minutes)
+Ketamine Assisted EMDR Therapy™ ($300/90 minutes)

 Integration Sessions ($200/60 minutes)